-Not only can I go out and about now, but I have a job that I love, I have a small circle of friends and I have nowhere near as many panic attacks.
+Not only can I go out and about now, but I have a job that I love, a small circle of friends and I have nowhere near as many panic attacks.

 I am by no means 'fixed', but I can cope with life a lot better nowadays.

 Right now you're probably wondering why I'm telling you this - Am I doing this for attention?
-For people to feel sorry for me? or give me special treatment?
+For people to feel sorry for me?
+For special treatment?

-It's simply because I was thinking of writing a blog about my creative process and how I think about my graphic design work and I realised it's very hard to do that without referring to some of my mental health issues and how that affects my work.
+It's simply because I was thinking of writing a blog about my creative process, and how I think about my graphic design work.
+I realised it's very hard to do that without referring to some of my mental health issues and how that affects my work.